kampersanda/rcomp/README.md

 The library implements several data structures and provides the following variants of R-comp defined in `rlbwt_types`:

-- `rlbwt_types::lfig_naive` is a straightforward implementation with the LF-interval graph of `O(r)` nodes, and
+- `rlbwt_types::lfig_naive` is a straightforward implementation of the LF-interval graph with `O(r)` nodes, and
-- `rlbwt_types::glfig_serialized<g>` is a spece-efficient implementation with the LF-interval graph of `O(r/g)` nodes,
+- `rlbwt_types::glfig_serialized<g>` is a spece-efficient implementation of the LF-interval graph with `O(r/g)` nodes,

 where `r` is the number of runs in BWT.

-Also, the library implements r-index on the data structures, providing `count` and `locate` queries in the compressed space.
-In the same manner as `rlbwt_types`, the variations are defined in `rindex_types`.
+Also, the library implements r-index on these data structures, providing `count` and `locate` queries in the compressed space.
+In the same manner as `rlbwt_types`, the variants are defined in `rindex_types`.

 ### Limitations

-- An input text must not contain the `0x00` character because it is used as the special end marker.
+- An input text must NOT contain the `0x00` character because it is used as a special end marker.
 - In the current version, static global variables are employed in class `GroupedFIndex` commonly used in classes `(Rlbwt|Rindex)_GLFIG`.
 Please do NOT create multiple instances of `glfig_serialized` in a single process.

 ## Sample usage